georgeracu/esrs-backend/README.md

 After installing the virtualenv, then you need to activate it: `source venv/bin/activate`.

-While in the virtual environment, you need to install Flask: `pip3 install flask==1.1.1`.

 Install dependencies from `dev-requirements.txt`: `pip3 install -r requirements/dev-requirements.txt`.

 Install all git hooks locally by running `python3 -m python_githooks`.

 Tell Flask where is the entry point: `export FLASK_APP=app.py`.
+Required only if the app is used the default web server and then started with `flask run`.

-Start the application: `flask run`.
+Start the application: `gunicorn app:app`.

 Et voila, you have a working Flask application.